The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 \begin{thm}[{\cite[Theorem 4.4]{siebenmann_1971},\cite[Theorem 8.7B]{freedman_quinn_1990}}] There is a one-to-one correspondence between sliced concordance classes of smooth structures on a non-compact $4$-manifold with homotopy classes of liftings of the stable tangent microbundle to $\BO$. \end{thm}

-\begin{remark} Note that although in \cite{freedman_quinn_1990} they state the above theorem for concordance classes rather than sliced concordance classes, the references they refer to for the proof give it for sliced concordance classes. \end{remark}
+\begin{rmk} Note that although in \cite{freedman_quinn_1990} they state the above theorem for concordance classes rather than sliced concordance classes, the references they refer to for the proof give it for sliced concordance classes. \end{rmk}

-\begin{proof}[Proof of \Cref{prop:sliced_concordance}] The fact that $\mathscr{S}$ and $f^*(\mathscr{S}')$ are concordant is clear in the context of the proof of \Cref{prop:cs_stable_2}.
+\begin{proof}[Proof of \zcref{prop:sliced_concordance}] The fact that $\mathscr{S}$ and $f^*(\mathscr{S}')$ are concordant is clear in the context of the proof of \zcref{prop:cs_stable_2}.
 In fact, this is exactly what the the first paragraph of the proof establishes.
-If $\cs(f)=0$, then by \Cref{lem:lifts_action} and \Cref{prop:delta=cs} the lifts of the stable tangent microbundle corresponding to $\mathscr{S}$ and $f^*(\mathscr{S})$ are homotopic, so by \Cref{thm:sliced_concordance} these smooth structures are sliced concordant. \end{proof}
+If $\cs(f)=0$, then by \zcref{lem:lifts_action} and \zcref{prop:delta=cs} the lifts of the stable tangent microbundle corresponding to $\mathscr{S}$ and $f^*(\mathscr{S})$ are homotopic, so by \zcref{thm:sliced_concordance} these smooth structures are sliced concordant. \end{proof}